dkim-io/bbcoding/README.md

 When adding a dependency to the `pipfile`, make sure to rerun `./scripts/run-local`, or run `docker-compose build`, or Docker will not properly pull in the new dep.

+### Dave's Notes
+The three endpoints created are:
+- `127.0.0.1/item` [POST] For uploading JSON to create records
+- `127.0.0.1/item/<object_id>` [GET] To retrieve a record by its object_id
+- `127.0.0.1/list?key=<some_key>&value=<some_value>` [GET] To filter by key and value

+A few notes:
+- The schema validation does not seem to work for the nested array types for some reason.
+Hence, one of the sample files passes the validation when it should not.
+I've added a generic error handler in the update to handle the case but there could be a better implementation.
+- The search does not distinguish the type for the `value` parameter.
+In other words it treats all the inputs as string.
+So numbers, nulls, and booleans are not taken into consideration.
+- The overall exercise took more tha I would have liked to.
+Most of the time has been spent on fixing my Python (pip, pipenv) correctly configured.
+Urgh! the joys of computing at times.